kigathi-chege/kigathi-chege/README.md

 [<img alt="alt_text" width="50px" src="Linkedin-logo-png.png" />](https://www.linkedin.com/in/kigathi/)

-I am a full stack software engineer.
-I love programming, reading, and making music.

-I am attentive to details and I use my love for fixing problems using simple solutions as a motivating factor to build excellent apps.
+I do code.
+I sing for the Lord.
+I search for the day.

 <!-- Glad to see you here!  -->
 <!--
 ${kigathi-chege}.${your.repo.id}